david-ewan-campbell/grade-point-average-calculator/README.md

 Why are tests failing?
 - Just hard-coded 0 in gpa method & '' in announcement method
-- No method there to iterate through and calculate required gpa
+- No methods to iterate through and calculate required gpa
 - Need to create a method to calculate a gpa from given test results
 ```